 When the Body Suddenly Feels Heavy: The Reality of Feeling Sleepy After Sex

-The answer is simpler—and kinder—than most assume:
+The answer is simpler—and kinder—than most people assume.

 Sex is not a small moment.